-Professional fruit fly control in restaurants reduces food contamination and protects the reputation of your business.
+Getting rid of fruit flies in restaurants reduces food contamination and protects the reputation of your business.
 With restaurant reviews becoming public on social media, nothing will put a dent in your sales like a customer writing a review about a fruit fly infestation.
 We understand how valuable a restaurant’s reputation is so that is why we use industry standard solutions to protect your business.

 Luminos is our Electronic Fly Killer for our food retailer companies.
 It’s suitable for a variety of internal work environments and business needs.
 For restaurants, this is a powerful and hygienic fly killer that can be placed in public areas due to its subdued design.
 Using one of these electronic fly killers is an effective way to control fruit flies in restaurants.

 The average fruit fly life cycle begins when the adult fruit fly female lays around 500 eggs near the surface of rotting fruit or vegetables (or poorly attached containers with food inside them).
 Their eggs hatch in about 30 hours, developing in a vinegar-like liquid, near food sources and eating mostly yeast from rotting produce for 5-6 days.

 Before pupation, the larvae crawl to drier areas of the food or elsewhere.
 Newly adult flies mate in about 2 days and their life cycle is finished in 8-10 days.
 Flies reproduce quickly so it is important to control a fly infestation as soon as possible.

 The best way to spot a fruit fly infestation is seeing the insects themselves.
 If you see an adult fruit fly, that typically means its larvae are close by.
 Fruit flies are most active during the spring and summer but can be active indoors year round given the proper conditions.
 They are typically brought into homes through produce bought at groceries or food markets.
 We recommend cleaning food prior to consuming or cooking it to remove any trace.

-There are many tips home and businesses owners can use to prevent an infestation from occurring.
+There are many tips home and businesses owners can use to prevent a fruit fly infestation from occurring.
 More specifically, here are some preventative steps we recommend following to ward off fruit flies: